terraform-ibm-modules/terraform-ibm-watsonx-orchestrate/solutions/standard/README.md

 This architecture creates an instance of IBM watsonx Orchestrate and supports provisioning of the following resources:

-- A resource group, if one is not passed in.
+- A `resource group` , if one is not passed in.
-- A watsonx Orchestrate instance.
+- A `watsonx Orchestrate` instance.

 ![ai-security-guardrails-watsonx-orchestrate](../../reference-architecture/deployable-architecture-watsonx-orchestrate.svg)